grwna/Tucil3_13523035_13523117/README.md

 ---

 ### Running the Application
-❗❗❗**Before compiling and running the application.
-Make sure to change `JAVAFX` path in makefile to your JavaFX installation path.**
+❗**Before compiling and running the application.
+Make sure to change `JAVAFX` path in makefile to your JavaFX installation path.**❗

 Compile using `make build`